Philosophy (PHIL)

 PHIL 8995 Independent Study in Philosophy (1-3 credits)

-A course whose mode of instruction offers a student the opportunity to study or do in-depth research on a topic or subject matter not usually offered in the established curriculum, with a current Marquette faculty of his/her choice and independent of the classroom setting.
+The mode of instruction offers a student the opportunity to study or do in-depth research on a topic or subject matter not usually offered in the established curriculum, with a current Marquette faculty of the student's choice and independent of the classroom setting.

-Prerequisite: Cons. of dept. ch.; cons. of graduate prog. dir.
+Prerequisite: Cons. of dept.; cons. of graduate prog. dir.
+Consent required.

 Level of Study: Graduate